seratch/kotliquery/README.md

 #### Select Queries

-KotliQuery's select query execution should be prepared like this:
+Prepare select query execution in the following steps:

 - Create `Query` object by using `queryOf` factory
 - Bind extractor function (`(Row) -> A`) to the `Query` object via `#map` method